khemzacek/PES_Project6/README.md

 This repository contains all project files from these programs in MCUXpresso.
 All source code written for the project can be found in the folder "source".

+## Observations
+Several design decisions in this project involved implementing the required math.
+To create the lookup table, the some function in the standard math library was used.
+Because this table was only created once, before tasks with tighter time constraints were started, the extra processing time and power made sense.
+Once in the RTOS, processing data as it came in, as much math as possible was done on raw, integer register values.
+This saved time and processing power as the data was streaming in.

+In terms of prioritizing tasks, for this application, the tasks were relatively ordered, rather than certain tasks being much higher priority.
+Therefore, only the signal processing task was set to have a lower priority (because the deadlines for processing the data were farther spread apart).
+To manage ordering the ordered tasks, each one successively resumed the next task.
+The other priority management was related to interrupts, which always execute before any FreeRTOS tasks.
+These were intentionally kept as short as possible.

 ## Installation and Execution Notes
 The contents of the either program folder can be imported to MCUXpresso as a new project in the MCUXpresso IDE.